 - Make the onion-garlic seasoning, reserve ¼ cup and store the rest in your refrigerator for use another time.

-- Add ¼ cup seasoning to a bowl with masala, curry powder, ground cumin, and a few tbsp of water, stir to make a watery paste.
+- Add ¼ cup seasoning to a bowl with masala, curry powder, ground cumin, and a few tablespoon of water, stir to make a watery paste.

 - Heat pot with oil, add masala mixture and fry until slightly dark.
 Add the chickpeas and coat with masala mixture.